 - Visual arts projects

 - Others as deemed appropriate by the selection committee

 The award will go to the one or two projects that address issues of global multiculturalism in the most challenging, original, and well-prepared way.
 Academic rigor and creative originality will be criteria.
 Projects may focus on a particular ethnic or racial community in a specific country or look more broadly at the interactions between communities.
 Projects may concentrate on the United Sates, or study issues of multiculturalism in other countries or at the global level.

 The selection committee will be looking for evidence of collaboration between student and faculty.
 Even if the student is ultimately responsible for the writing of the project (as in the case of a senior thesis), the committee will be interested in how the faculty advisor will be helping the student and how the student’s research affects or informs the faculty member’s work.

 A public presentation of the research or creative project is required at the end of the academic year in which the award is given.
 Both the student and the faculty member should speak at this event.

 All current students and faculty at Whitman College are eligible to apply.
+It is expected that your project will be completed before the student graduates and within a year of notification of the award at the latest.
 Proposals must be signed by both the student and the faculty member.
 A complete proposal will consist of the following: